Autonomous Agent Organization

 The builders.

-9 agents that take a raw idea through brainstorming, specification, architecture, design, planning, testing, and implementation.
-7 form the core pipeline, 2 are on-demand specialists invoked when the context calls for them.
+11 agents that take a raw idea through brainstorming, specification, architecture, design, planning, testing, implementation, and shipping.
+7 form the linear core pipeline; 4 are on-demand specialists — Rubber Ducky, Research Sidecar, Doc Writer, and Source Analyst — invoked when the context calls for them.

 00